bdchauvette/leipzig.js/README.md

 Leipzig.js defaults to a three-line glossing pattern, where the first two lines are word-aligned, and the last line is a non-aligned free translation.

-The default configuraiton is the following:
+The default configuration is the following:

 ```javascript
 var leipzig = Leipzig({